Zoey-JIN/DelaySSA/Tutorials.md

 An R-dimensional list representing the delay time of the reactions.
 Every element can be a fixed number or a stochastic value governed by a function.

 `delay_effect_matrix`
-The first line is the reaction index of S_matrix, the second line is the reaction index of S_matrix_dalay.
-If not empty, each row represents the column of the *r*th reaction in matrix S_matrix that is the same as the column of the *r*‘th reaction in S_matrix_dalay.
-This will cause the *r*’th reaction in delay part to be randomly eliminated when the *r*th reaction in S_matrix occurs called interruption.
+The first line is the reaction index of `S_matrix`, the second line is the reaction index of `S_matrix_dalay`.
+If not empty, each row represents the column of the *r*th reaction in matrix `S_matrix` that is the same as the column of the $r$'-th reaction in `S_matrix_dalay`.
+This will cause the $r$'-th reaction in delay part to be randomly eliminated when the $r$-th reaction in `S_matrix` occurs called interruption.

 # Function